Credit Suisse boss delivers blow to costly London

 "The other 1,800 frankly don't need to be in London, and that's the potential we're looking at, plus a little bit of efficiency in the front office," Thiam added.

-Yet pressures on its position have intensified, with tough regulations imposed since the financial crisis and uncertainty about Britain's membership of the European Union prompting a number of big banks, including HSBC (HSBA.L), to look at the viability of remaining in the city.
+Yet pressures on its position have intensified, with tough regulations imposed since the financial crisis and uncertainty about Britain's membership of the European Union prompting a number of big banks, including HSBC, to look at the viability of remaining in the city.

 The position of London's financial sector is also central to the so-called "Brexit" debate ahead of a referendum on EU membership expected next year.